 In accordance with Tennessee law, state entities, including THDA, are subject to periodic review by the General Assembly to evaluate the necessity for their continued existence.
 THDA's existence has been continued until June 30, 2022.
+On November 10, 2021, the Judiciary and Government Joint Evaluation Committee of the Government Operations Committee of the General Assembly held a hearing regarding the continued existence of THDA and unanimously recommended that THDA's existence be continued for an additional five years.
+Legislation to continue the continued existence of THDA to effectuate this recommendation is expected to be taken up by the General Assembly in early 2022.

 Under the Act, THDA may have bonds and notes outstanding in an aggregate principal amount not exceeding \$4,000,000,000.
-As of February 28, 2021 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,846,005,000 calculated in accordance with the Act.
+As of October 31, 2021 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,766,715,000 as calculated in accordance with the Act.